qdw/heretical-perl/testing/testing-001.md

         'Title should be correct'
     );

-!SLIDE incremental bullets
+!SLIDE incremental smbullets

-# Test::XPath usage #
+## Test::XPath usage ##

-* Can use anon subs to operate on subsections of doc
+* Can use anon subs to operate on subsections of the document…
-* = grab matching section first, then search in it
+* i.e. grab the matching section first, then operate on it.

 !SLIDE smaller code